Nursing (Doctor of Nursing Practice)

 - Adult-Gerontology Acute Care Nurse Practitioner—manage the care of individuals in acute care settings.
 Graduates who complete the Adult-Gerontology ACNP program meet eligibility for national certification through the American Association of Critical-Care Nurses(AACN) and the American Nurses Credentialing Center (ANCC).

 - Adult-Gerontology Nurse Practitioner—manage the care of individuals in primary care settings.
 Graduates who complete the Adult-Gerontology Primary Care NP program meet eligibility for national certification through the American Nurses Credentialing Center (ANCC) the American Academy of Nurse Practitioners Certification Program (AANPCP).
+Not accepting applications for 2019.

 - Family Nurse Practitioner—manage care throughout the lifespan of individuals and families.
 Graduates who complete the Family NP program meet eligibility for national certification through the American Nurses Credentialing Center (ANCC) and the American Academy of Nurse Practitioners Certification Program (AANPCP).